Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 - A fixed point on the ground, or
 - A creature (including yourself), which causes the zone to move with them.

-This protective zone lasts for **1 minute**.
-While active, whenever a creature within **15 feet** of the marked point takes any action or moves, you can make a ranged weapon attack against them using a **Bastion Weapon** (if within normal range).
-This attack doesn't require any action and can be made up to a number of times equal to your **Charisma modifier** (minimum of 1).

-You cannot take any :rsc-r: **Reactions** until the start of your next turn after using this attack.
-The effect ends early if you either:
+This protective zone lasts for 1 minute.
+While active, each time a creature within 15 feet of the marked point takes :rsc-a: Action, :rsc-b: Bonus Action, :rsc-r: Reaction, or moves, you can make a Ranged weapon attack against them using a Heavy Archer weapon (if within normal range).
+This attack doesn't require any action and can be made up to a number of times equal to your :ability-cha: Charisma modifier (minimum of 1).
+You cannot take any :rsc-r: Reactions until the start of your next turn after using this attack.

-- Use up all the allowed attacks, or
-- You have the *Incapacitated* condition.
+This protective zone ends early if you either if you sse up all the allowed attacks, or when you have the ^^Incapacitated^^ condition.

 ### Level 3: Heavy Archer

 Unlike other Paladins, you have improved training with Ranged weapons.

-***Fighting Style.*** You can select one of the Fighting Style feats of your choice from the following options: [Strongbow] or [Thrown Weapon Fighting].
+***Fighting Style.*** You gain one of the Fighting Style feats of your choice from the following options: [Strongbow] or [Thrown Weapon Fighting].
 Whenever you gain a level in this class, you can exchange your selection for another option.

-***Bastion Weapons.*** Your training gives you mastery of combat styles that uses **Bastion Weapons**, which are Ranged or Thrown weapon that lacks the :weapon-prop-light: Light property.
-You gain the following benefit with **Bastion Weapons**:
+***Heavy Archer Weapons.*** Your have special training with Heavy Archer weapons, which are Ranged or Thrown weapon that lacks the :weapon-prop-light: Light property.
+You gain the following benefit with Heavy Archer weapons:

-:   ***Ranged Smites.*** When you hit a target with a ranged attack using a **Bastion Weapon**, you can apply your Divine Smite or Paladin Smite spells (such as *Searing Smite* or *Shining Smite*) to that attack.
+:   ***Ranged Smites.*** When you hit a target with a ranged attack using a Heavy Archer weapon, you can apply your Divine Smite or Paladin Smite spells (such as *Searing Smite* or *Shining Smite*) to that attack.
 However, the damage die for these smites is reduced by one size (e.g. from a d10 to a d8).
-When you reach level 11 in this class, your **Radiant Strikes** feature can also be applied to ranged attacks with **Bastion Weapons**, but the damage die becomes a d6 instead of a d8.
+When you reach level 11 in this class, your **Radiant Strikes** feature can also be applied to ranged attacks with Heavy Archer weapons, but the damage die becomes a d6 instead of a d8.

 [Strongbow]: ../../option/feat/feat-fighting-style/hb.md#strongbow
 [Thrown Weapon Fighting]: ./../option/feat/feat-fighting-style/phb24.md#thrown-weapon-fighting